What really is 5S?

 - Sustain

-The first step is usually translated as a "selection" and reflects the activities that should be performed at this stage.
-You can also meet the translation of "sorting".
-The first and very important task, without which you cannot proceed to the next stages, is the division of everything that is in the position and in its surroundings, into necessary and unnecessary.
-It is worth using the Red Tag method here.
-Its task is to mark the production and in the offices of everything that we do not need to work.
+The first step is most often translated as "selection," and it quite accurately captures the activities that must be performed at this stage.
+It can also be translated as "sorting."
+The first and most important task, without which the subsequent stages cannot be proceeded, is to divide everything in the workstation and its surroundings into necessary and unnecessary items.
+It's worth using the "red tag" method here.
+Its purpose is to label everything in production and offices that is not required for work.

-The second pillar is translated as systematics or systematization.
-Simply put, it is about finding a place for everything necessary in the workplace.
-It will be very important here how often individual items are used and in what places they are used, because this will define the location of the equipment.
-It is obvious that it is impossible to place everything "at hand" because it would cause a disorder that we just want to eliminate.
-At this stage, we should determine what, in what quantity and where it will be.
+The second pillar is explained as systematics or systematization.
+Simply put, it involves finding a place for everything essential in the workplace.
+Knowing how often individual items are used and where exactly they are located will be crucial here, as this will determine the equipment's location.
+It's obvious that it's impossible to place everything "at hand," as this would create the very mess we want to eliminate.
+At this stage, we should determine what, how much, and where it will be located.

-It's just cleaning.
-When conducting 5S workshops in the workplace, it should be used to clean up the position and its area thoroughly.
-However, this is not a one -time activity.
-After bringing the whole to the base condition, you should think about what tasks should be performed regularly so as to maintain this state.
-The planned cleaning schedule should also include inspection and control activities that will allow us to assess whether the equipment in our position is fully functional and ready to use.
+It's simply cleaning.
+When conducting 5S workshops in the workplace, it's important to thoroughly clean the workstation and its surroundings at this stage.
+However, this isn't a one-time activity.
+Once the entire facility has been restored to its baseline condition, it's important to consider what tasks should be performed regularly to maintain this condition.
+The planned cleaning schedule should also include inspections and checks, which will allow us to assess whether the equipment at our workstation is fully functional and ready for use.

-Standardization - the fourth pillar of the 5S concept, consists in standardizing what has been established in the previous three steps.
-Masaaki Imai understands standardization not only as sticking to established rules, but also "continuous, daily work on Seiri, Seiton and Seiso."
-In practice, this means regularly returning to selection, systematics and cleaning and improving the adopted standards.
-It is worth determining who and how often will be responsible for initiating activities related to it.
+Standardization, the fourth pillar of the 5S concept, involves standardizing what was established in the previous three steps.
+Masaaki Imai understands standardization not only as adhering to established rules but also as "continuous, daily work on seiri, seiton, and seiso."
+In practice, this means regularly revisiting selection, systematization, and cleaning, as well as improving established standards.
+It's important to establish who will be responsible for initiating these activities and how often.

-Ultimately, how we translate individual steps is not the most important thing.
-It is definitely more important to understand this concept and consistent undertaking activities related to improving our workplaces.
+Ultimately, how we translate individual steps isn't the most important thing.
+What's far more important is understanding the concept and consistently taking steps to improve our jobs.